How to make a Heart shaped box.

 With one side of the heart now fixed firmly in place it is time to form the opposite side.
 Repeat the same process as before.
 If needs be, use the pencil again to shape the card to fit the heart.
 Note: Use weights to hold the sides in place while the heart dries thoroughly.

 Forming the point of the Heart.

-Now both sides are formed, it is time to trim off any excess card to form the point of the heart.
+Now that both sides are formed, trim off any excess card to form the point of the heart.
 Carefully line up the excess card with the end of the heart ensuring that the point is vertical and then cut it off.
 With that done, apply a thin coat of adhesive to both ends of the card and stick them together.
-Hint: Use a piece of sticky tape to hold them in place until they are stuck firmly, as shown.
+Hint: Use a piece of sticky tape to hold them in place until stuck firmly, as shown.

 Adding the base to the box.

 With the heart shaped box now formed it is time to take another of the heart templates as mentioned at the start of this tutorial and stick it to the bottom of the box.
 Turn the box over and apply a thin layer of glue to the whole area as shown and then stick the second template in place to cover all tabs as shown.
 Gently rub over the whole surface to ensure full contact between both surfaces.

 Making the Base lid insert.